macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 18: November 5, 2019

+**Today's Progress**: #R7D18 Started work on next Rails project.
+The going gets tough.
+I do not understand much of it. #Ruby & #SQL practice @ Codewars: "SQL with LOTR: Elven Wildcards", "Find the Speedcuber's times!" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 485 @ Codewars, 38326 @ Hackerrank 77936 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 17: November 4, 2019

-**Today's Progress**: #R7D17 Complete the Forms project on Rails.
+**Today's Progress**: #R7D17 Completed the Forms project on Rails.
 Waiting for code review. #SQL practice @ Codewars: "Find all active students", "Simple WHERE and ORDER BY", "First and last IP in a network" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

 **Thoughts:** Rank 486 @ Codewars, 38326 @ Hackerrank 77936 @ Leetcode - 8 hour of study.
 Goals: 1.
 Finish the Microverse curicullum